Capsule-ConvKAN: A Hybrid Neural Approach to Medical Image Classification: DISCUSSION

 The findings align with previous studies indicating that capsule networks enhance robustness to spatial transformations and deformations, critical in real-world applications such as medical image analysis where variations in tissue presentation occur frequently.
 Additionally, the use of learnable B-splines within KAN layers introduces interpretability and adaptability not commonly present in standard CNN architectures.

 However, the increased complexity of Capsule-ConvKAN comes with higher computational costs and training times, which should be considered when deploying in resource-constrained environments.
-Future work could explore model compression, pruning, or hybrid training schemes to optimize efficiency without compromising performance.
+In this study, the computational power of the available PC limited the extent of hyperparameter tuning and experimentation with larger model configurations.
+Consequently, future work will be conducted on more powerful hardware to explore these aspects more comprehensively and potentially improve model performance.

 Finally, the current study was conducted on a histopathological dataset; further validation on larger and more diverse medical image datasets would strengthen the generalizability of the results.
 Investigating the model’s explainability and interpretability in clinical decision-making contexts is also a promising direction.